This post may contain affiliate links, view our disclosure.

 Strawberry pie is another delicious option, but unless it’s a special occasion, I don’t usually gear up for an afternoon of pie-making.
 However, if you’re a fan of strawberry pie, you’re going to love these crumb bars!

-These strawberry oatmeal bars are a delicious afternoon snack or anytime treat.
+These dessert bars are a delicious afternoon snack or anytime treat.
 Plus they’re portable, so they make a great lunchbox or picnic dessert!

 Why You’ll Love This Recipe